nf-core/neutronstar/docs/usage.md

 * `test`
   * A profile with a complete configuration for automated testing
   * Includes links to test data so needs no other parameters

-## Reference genomes

-**Note!** This functionality is disabled for this pipeline.
-The pipeline config files come bundled with paths to the illumina iGenomes reference index files.
-If running with docker or AWS, the configuration is set up to use the [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/) resource.

-### `--igenomesIgnore`
-**default** Do not load `igenomes.config` when running the pipeline.
-You may choose this option if you observe clashes between custom parameters and those supplied in `igenomes.config`.

 ## Job resources
 ### Automatic resubmission